 Finally, as you pass the Parliament building you arrive at Holyrood Palace, a building that has served as the official residence of the Kings and Queens of Scotland for over 300 years.

 Then take a trek up to Arthur’s Seat and get a breathtaking birds eye view of Edinburgh.
-Early risers could start the day in Holyrood Park and watch the amazing sun rise across Edinburgh or views the Firth, then reverse the route up the Royal Mile.
+Early risers could start the day in Holyrood Park and watch the amazing sun rise across Edinburgh or views out over the Firth, then reverse the route up the Royal Mile.

 After the sights of Old Town, the Georgian architecture of the UNESCO world heritage New Town is definitely a different side to the city.